-3.10 Writing Own Libraries
+2.10 Writing Own Libraries

-Libraries are collections of precompiled functions together with the header files, containing the function headers and the data structures.
+Libraries are collections of precompiled functions and predefined data structures and constants together with the header files, containing the function headers and the data structures.
 In contrast to a normal C program a library does not provide a main function.
 The standard C library is an example for a library which was already used in the previous sections.